 The Childhood Adversity Study

 This study aims to examine the associations among childhood adversity, emotional and psychological well-being, and relationship quality between mothers and young adults.
-The results of the study will provide a better understanding of the experiences of individuals exposed to adverse life events and will be used to develop and bonify interventions offered.
-Recruitment for our online survey is now complete.
-Please see our Recruitment page for more information about participating in an interview.
+The results of the study have been published in several scientific articles (see Publications tab).